-- The eastern boundary and proposed cycleway/footpath: we acknowledge the concerns raised by residents and neighbours and will be looking at ways we can address these. - Parking, traffic and transport: we have heard residents' concerns about on-street parking in the Dulsie Road to Glenferness area.
-The Trust has therefore agreed in principle with officers at BCP to fund a Traffic Order consultation with residents.
+- The eastern boundary and proposed cycleway/footpath: As a result of the feedback received from residents, particularly those in Dulsie Road, we can confirm that we have removed the proposed pedestrian and cycle path along the eastern boundary from the proposals. - Parking, traffic and transport: we have heard residents' concerns about on-street parking.
+The Charity has therefore agreed in principle with officers at BCP to fund a Traffic Order consultation with residents.
 Depending on the feedback provided, such measures could include double yellow lining, resident parking permits and arrangements to enable visitors to park when visiting residents in this area. - Planting and views: we were very pleased to hear the opinion of several residents on what planting should be considered for the boundaries and landscape.
-We will be conversing with ecology and landscaping experts to refine proposals as part of our revised plans to meet the requests of local people
+We will be conversing with ecology and landscaping experts to refine proposals as part of our revised plans to meet the requests of local people.